EMA starts rolling review of China’s Sinovac Covid vaccine

 “EMA will evaluate data as they become available to decide if the benefits outweigh the risks,” the medicines regulator said in a statement.

-Three other vaccines are already in the EMA’s rolling review process — CureVac, Novavax and Russia’s Sputnik V vaccine — while the EMA has already approved the Pfizer, Moderna, AstraZeneca, and Johnson & Johnson jabs.
+Three other vaccines are already in the EMA’s rolling review process — CureVac, Novavax and Russia’s Sputnik V vaccine — while the EMA previously conducted rolling reviews on the four vaccines from Pfizer, Moderna, AstraZeneca, and Johnson & Johnson that have since been approved.

 The Sinovac vaccine contains inactivated Covid-19 virus that cannot cause the disease, along with an “adjuvant”, a substance that helps strengthen the body’s immune response.